 Step #4.
 Open Surfaces

-Another hotspot for clutter is any open space.
-This can be the top of a dresser, the end of your bed, a nightstand, or even the floor.
-Gather up anything you see and sort it out.
+A common hotspot for clutter is any open space.
+This can be the top of a dresser, at the end of your bed, on a nightstand, or even on the floor.

 - Use bins to hold lotions.